pic

 @btime foo($x)

-1.163 ms (155 allocations: 13.750 KiB)
+1.169 ms (156 allocations: 13.781 KiB)

-False Sharing in Reductions
+False Sharing

 Processors use caches to store copies of frequently accessed data.
 They represent a smaller and faster memory unit than RAM, and are organized into fixed-size blocks called cache lines (typically 64 bytes).
 When data is needed, the processor first checks the cache.
 If the data isn't found, this must be retrieved from RAM and store a copy in the cache, a process that's significantly slower.

 When multiple cores access data within the same cache line, the transfer of data follows a cache coherency protocol.
-This designed to maintain data consistency across cores.
+This is designed to maintain data consistency across cores.
 This protocol can lead to situations where one core accesses data that isn't modified by another core, yet shares a cache block with altered data.
 In such cases, the entire cache line may be invalidated, forcing the cores to reload the entire cache block, despite there being no logical necessity to do so.
 This phenomenon is known as false sharing, and can cause unnecessary cache invalidations and refetches.
 The consequence is a significant degradation of the program's performance, particularly if threads frequently modify their variables.

 While false sharing can occur in various multithreading scenarios, it's particularly prevalent in reduction operations.
 This case will be our focus next.

-An Illustration and Solutions for Reductions
+False Sharing In Reductions: An Illustration and Solutions

 Let's consider a simple scenario where the elements of a vector are summed after applying a logarithmic transformation.
 We'll present two multithreaded implementations to illustrate the impact of false sharing on performance.